 Alamofire + AlamofireObjectMapper

-to automatically retry failing requests and the RequestAdapter
+to retry failing requests and the RequestAdapter

 In this post, I’ll recreate the entire app from scratch, with some modifications.
 I have updated the original post to Swift 4.2 and to use some new code conventions as well.